mkliac/ebank-transaction-system/README.md

 {
 "token":"jwt token"
 }
-- **Notice**: For simplicity, the endpoint for registration is not provided.
+- **NOTICE**: For simplicity, the endpoint for registration is not provided.
 A user with userId **"0123456789"** and password **"1234"** is already initialized.
 - Example
 [photo]